2. Dual Nature of the Empire

 APPENDIX: How historical reality mirrors closely the symbolism of the Daniel 2 “image“

-A compelling reason to identify Russia and the EU as the two territories that comprise the final empire can be seen in the symbolic portrayal of the “image” in Daniel 2 and its uncanny correlation with the geographical and chronological nature of the Mideast empires.
+A compelling reason to identify Europe and Asia as the two territories that comprise the final empire can be seen in the symbolic portrayal of the “image” in Daniel 2 and its uncanny correlation with the geographical and chronological nature of the Mideast empires.

 For example, the symbolism for the empires of Medo-Persia and Greece shows respectively “arms and breast”, “belly and thighs”.
 (Incidentally, “thighs” should be translated as “haunches”, “hips”, or “buttocks”.)
 Between breast and belly, there is not much of a separation; they can almost be thought of as one body part.
 Not surprisingly, Medo-Persia and Greece seem to reflect this symbolism rather accurately; each one occupied almost the same territory as the other.